wifi-tally/wifi-tally/documentation/docs/getting-started.md

 tallies.

 !!! info
-    The Tallies and their assigned channels are automatically saved in the `config.json` file.
+    The Tallies and their assigned channels are automatically saved in `.wifi-tally.json` in your home directory.
     So the configuration is restored when the Hub is restarted.

 !!! success